Wolverine 1000 Mile Review — Are They Tough Enough?

 Wolverine 1000 Mile First Impressions

-Straight out of the box, these are some good looking, classic all-rounder boots: not too boxy, not too sleek; not too formal, not too casual; not too outdoorsy or too indoorsy.
+Straight out of the box, is a good-looking, classic all-rounder: not too boxy, not too sleek, not too formal, not too casual, not too rugged boot.
+They’re handsome without looking like dress boots.

 The shaft has “Wolverine 100 mile” etched into it — a nice touch — and the leather is a waxy-looking Chromexcel from Horween.
-The leather is about two millimeters thick and it’s clear they’re built for durability: there’s triple stitching all along the vamp, there’s a classic Goodyear welt, and there’s a Vibram heel that can take a beating, although the rest of the sole is leather and I can tell that they won’t do particularly well on slippery surfaces.
+The leather is about two millimeters thick, clearly built for durability with triple stitching along the vamp, a classic Goodyear welt, and a tough Vibram heel.
+However, the leather sole suggests they won’t perform well on slippery surfaces.
 There’s also no lining on the inside of the boot, further emphasizing their “no frills workhorse” aesthetic.

-While they’re often billed as workboots, I can’t see these working all that well in heavy duty environments but as a casual boot, I think these could last years.
+Though often billed as work boots, I don’t see them performing well in heavy-duty environments.
+However, as a casual boot, they could last for years.

 Note that there are quality control issues: several threads were loose where the vamp attaches to the toebox and at the top of the shaft near the handy speed hooks.
 There was also a deep scratch on the sole.